jackwaudby/jackwaudby.github.io/index.markdown

 ## News ##

+* 2024
+  * Apr: I gave a talk on _"The Wonderful World of Distributed Transactions"_ at the Neo4j Engineering Offsite in Tylösand (slides available on request).
 * 2023
   * Nov: Our vision paper [_"Mammoths Are Slow: The Overlooked Transactions of Graph Data"_]() was accepted to [VLDB'24](https://vldb.org/2024/).
   * Aug: Our paper [_"The LDBC Social Network Benchmark: Business Intelligence Workload"_](https://www.vldb.org/pvldb/vol16/p877-szarnyas.pdf) won the Best Paper Award for the Experiment, Analysis, & Benchmark Track at [VLDB'23](https://vldb.org/2023/).